Artists Inspired by ProvenceGuest PostInspire

 Paul Cezanne Sculptor Gabriël Sterk Aix-en-Provence

-Pablo Picasso first discovered Mougins with his muse, Dora Marr, in 1935.
-During the period from 1961 to 1973, he lived and worked in this hilltop town, located just a few minutes from the Cote d’Azur and the glitz of Cannes.
+Pablo Picasso discovered Mougins with his muse, Dora Marr, in 1935.
+From 1961 to 1973, he lived and worked in this hilltop town just a few minutes from the Cote d’Azur and the glitz of Cannes.
 Piccaso and his wife Jacqueline lived at Notre Dame de Vie near the Chapel of the same name.
-Originally built by the Guinness family (more detail here), Picasso purchased the 35-room villa, and it was there where he died in 1973 at the age of 91.
+Initially built by the Guinness family (more detail here), Picasso purchased the 35-room villa, and it was there where he died in 1973 at the age of 91.
 The villa is privately owned.

-Gabriël Sterk also created the beautiful sculpture of Vincent Van Gogh located inside the main entrance to Saint Paul de Mausole, in St Remy de Provence.
-This is the mental institution where Van Gogh spent just over a year — May 8, 1889, to May 16, 1890.
+Gabriël Sterk also created the beautiful sculpture of Vincent Van Gogh, which is located inside the main entrance to Saint Paul de Mausole in St Remy de Provence.
+This is the mental institution where Van Gogh spent just over a year—from May 8, 1889, to May 16, 1890.

 Gabriël Sterk Van Gogh Statue St Remy